 The compensation committee is currently comprised of three directors, Zenon S. Nie (Chairman), Joseph Kling and Frederick G. Wasserman, none of whom is a current or former employee of the Company or any of its subsidiaries and all of whom are, in the opinion of the board, free from any relationship that would interfere with the exercise of their independent judgment in the discharge of the compensation committee's duties.
 Prior to his resignation from the board in May 2010, Sidney Kirschner served as a member of the compensation committee, and following Mr. Kirschner's resignation, Mr. Kling was appointed to the committee.
 The committee has adopted a formal, written charter, which has been approved by the full board and which specifies the scope of the committee's responsibilities and how it should carry them out.
-The complete text of the compensation committee charter is available on the Company's website at www.crowncrafts.com.
-The duties of the compensation committee are generally to establish the compensation for the Company's executive officers and to act on such other matters relating to compensation as it deems appropriate, including an annual evaluation of the Company's chief executive officer and the design and oversight of all compensation and benefit programs in which the Company's employees and officers are eligible to participate.
+The complete text of the compensation committee are generally to establish the compensation for the Company's website at www.crowncrafts.com.
+The duties of the compensation committee are generally to establish the compensation for the Company's executive officers and to act on such other matters relating to compensation as it deems appropriate, including an annual evaluation of the Company's employees and officers are eligible to participate.
+The compensation and benefit programs in which the Company's employees and officers are eligible to participate.
 The compensation committee met twice during fiscal year 2010.